Mr-Camargo/mirayoki/CONTRIBUTING.md

 - Why are you making the change
   - If there is an existing issue that mentions the change you are making, link it.
 - What are you changing
-  - Give a brief explanation on how the changes you made work.
+  - Give a brief explanation of how the changes you made work.
 - Extra information
-  - Other information which may help us understand your changes better.
+  - Other information that may help us understand your changes better.

 > Please, make sure **your code works correctly.**

-Once you have submitted your PR, we will return to you in less than 48 hours.
+Once you have submitted your PR, we will reply to you in less than 48 hours.

 ---